remg427/misp42splunk/README.md

 1. Install Python 3 on the Splunk Search Head.
 2. Install PyMISP (see https://github.com/CIRCL/PyMISP).
 3. Check that your Splunk SH can connect to the MISP instance.
-4. In App setup screen, you can adapt pathes to SPLUNK home folder, python3 binary and temp folder
+4. In App setup screen, you can adapt pathes to python3 binary and temp folder

 # Installation
 This App is designed to run on Splunk Search Head(s) on Linux plateforms